trottdeaje/fullstack-full-time/class-contents/mod-1-mastering-the-browser/02-javascript-jquery/deliverables/hmwk-2-time-from-now-calculator.md

-# Homework 2: Build a "time from now" calculator page
+# Homework 2: Build a "time from now" calculator interactive page

 ## Overview
-Before this week, all you could be build were static web pages with no user interactivity.
+Before this week, all you could build were static web pages with no user interactivity.
 All you knew before this week was HTML and CSS.

 This week, you added Javascript to your web development languages toolbox.
 You now know how to add user interactivity to your web pages.
 You've learned about creating and using variables, conditionals, loops, arrays, and functions in Javascript.
 You now know of the power of Javascript that makes it more than just a scripting language: manipulating the DOM.
 You also know about jQuery and how it makes manipulating the DOM with Javascript easier with the `$()` function.
 You've seen and practiced how to handle events with jQuery as well, which is at the heart of making a web page interactive.